bgp/bgp-session-culling-config-examples/README.md

 IETF work
 ---------------------

-This repository serves to complement [draft-iops-grow-bgp-session-culling](https://datatracker.ietf.org/doc/draft-iops-grow-bgp-session-culling/).
+This repository serves to complement [BCP 214](https://tools.ietf.org/html/rfc8327).

 The repository contains concise configuration examples for various platforms on how to apply Involuntary BGP Session Teardowns across layer-2 fabrics.